ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Nevertheless, your teachers and fellow students feel disrespected," said Hero.

-"I'm sorry about that," said Brent, "but those essays are important."
+"I'm sorry about that," said Brent.

 Hero looked at Brent thoughtfully as the waiter poured a glass of wine.
 It was late in the evening.